ShaodongDev/email-classifier/README.md

 1. **ETL Pipeline (`clean_update.py`)**

    - Reads subjects from a CSV.
    - Cleans the data (removes `FW:`, `RE:`, dates, IDs, codes).
    - Write the cleaned datainto a local SQLite database.

 2. **Model Training (`train_model.py`)**

    - Reads clean data from SQLite.
    - Transforms subject text into numerical features using **TF-IDF vectorization**.
    - Trains a **MultiOutput Random Forest classifier** on those features to predict **both labels at once**.
    - Evaluates performance and saves both the vectorizer and the model for reuse.

 3. **Prediction (`predict.py`)**

    - In this demo I show **OCR from a screen region** to prove the end-to-end flow:
      - Take a screenshot of an email subject.
      -  Extract text with OCR.
      - Apply the saved TF-IDF vectorizer + classifier to predict labels.

 >  OCR is just an example input.
 The model works with any text source.
 You can batch-predict from files, loop over a folder, pull from a database, or even crawl the web as long as giving it subject strings.

-So:

 ```
 CSV → ETL Pipeline → SQLite → Training → Save Model + Vectorizer → OCR/Input → Predict